Raimel Tapia Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- Reds pitchers combine to allow 120 total home runs at a rate of 1.3 per game (fifth-most in the league).
+- The Reds give up the fifth-most home runs in baseball (120 total, 1.3 per game).

-- Lively gets the start for the Reds, his eighth of the season.
-He is 4-4 with a 4.11 ERA and 45 strikeouts in 46 2/3 innings pitched.
+- Ashcraft gets the start for the Reds, his 17th of the season.
+He is 4-6 with a 6.28 ERA and 61 strikeouts in 81 2/3 innings pitched.

-- In his most recent appearance on Tuesday, June 20, the right-hander threw four innings against the Colorado Rockies, allowing two earned runs while surrendering three hits.
+- The righty last appeared on Wednesday, July 5 against the Washington Nationals, when he went six innings, allowing one earned run while giving up seven hits.

-- The 31-year-old has put up a 4.11 ERA and 8.8 strikeouts per nine innings in nine games this season, while allowing a batting average of .250 to opposing hitters.
+- In 16 games this season, the 25-year-old has amassed an ERA of 6.28, with 6.7 strikeouts per nine innings.
+Opponents are batting .290 against him.

 © 2023 Data Skrive.
 All rights reserved.